aleszu/oilandwater/README.md

 ### And where in the U.S. do these spills occur?

-## How I put it together
+# How I put it together

-I found [data](https://www.phmsa.dot.gov/pipeline/library/data-stats/flagged-data-files) from the Pipeline and Hazardous Materials Safety Administration (PHMSA).
+### I found [data](https://www.phmsa.dot.gov/pipeline/library/data-stats/flagged-data-files) from the Pipeline and Hazardous Materials Safety Administration (PHMSA).

 ![alt text](http://aleszu.com/workshops/oilwater5.png)

-I downloaded a zip file.
+### I downloaded a zip file.

 ![alt text](http://aleszu.com/workshops/oilwater6.png)

-The government was nice enough to tell me what every column corresponded to.
+### The government was nice enough to tell me what every column corresponded to.

 ![alt text](http://aleszu.com/workshops/oilwater7.png)

+### All I really had to do in Excel was filter, sort and count.

 ![alt text](http://aleszu.com/workshops/oilwater8.png)